 It can be pretty frustrating when your iPhone doesn’t work properly, especially when it’s stuck in a boot loop, no matter during daily use or iOS 15 update.
 You may be not familiar with the term boot loop. it’s when your iPhone gets stuck during the bootup process and can’t load into your home screen.

 It can be a pretty nasty error that makes your smartphone completely inoperative and leave you wondering what to do.
 So what causes a boot loop and how can you fix your iPhone so it’s usable once again?
 Read on and find out.

-What Causes an iPhone Boot Loop?
+Part 1.
+What Causes An iPhone Boot Loop?

 There are a number of reasons why your iPhone might be stuck in a boot loop.
 Below are just a few examples of some most common causes.